 Your iPhone and iPad can interact with each other effectively with the help of your Apple ID and iCloud.
-If you wanted to know how to show text messages on the iPad lock screen then you can do so thanks to the interaction between iMessage, your iPhone, and your iPad.
+If you want to know how to show text messages on the iPad lock screen, then you can do so thanks to the interaction between iMessage, your iPhone, and your iPad.

 One interaction that you may find useful involves the ability for you to receive iMessages on both your iPhone and your iPad, meaning that you can continue to use your iPad without switching devices if you need to respond to a message.

 Message interaction on the iPad can be customized in many of the same ways as it can on your iPhone.
 This includes the way that you are notified about new messages.
 So if you like being able to see messages on your lock screen, then our guide below will show you how to customize that type of alert on your iPad as well.

 You can also learn how to send text with confetti if you are using iMessage and newer versions of the iOS operating system.

 How to Enable Message Notifications on the iPad Lock Screen in iOS 9